rust-lang/rfcs/text/3081-multi-part-examples-in-rustdoc/index.md

   Downsides:
     1. Must disable doc-test-ing the example
     1. Lack of UI indicating that the code blocks are multiple parts of a whole
-1. [The current documented workaround][current-documented-workaround]
+1. Duplicate the example code in each part and hide, using [the `#` feature][hiding-portions], different lines in each example.
+  There's an example of this in the link above.
   Downsides:
     1. Tedious.
-Macros may make this more reasonable, but still not nice.
+Macros may make this easier, but still not convenient.

 This RFC suggests a new feature in rustdoc that supports multi-part examples without any of the downsides listed above.